zooduck/simple-server/README.md

 ## Use

-This module is primarily designed for development use, but also supports routing (either via the `addRoute()` instance method or with a route file).
+This module is primarily designed for development use, but also includes basic support for routing (see examples for more details).

 ## Examples